Oops, anyone arriving here looking for Arrowmont workshops info, CLICK HERE.

 Will I have a chance to give MAFA feedback?

-Yes, MAFA always sends a survey to attendees after the conference.
+Yes, MAFA always sends a survey to attendees after the conference, plus this year we will have a survey in each session.
 Survey results will be studied by board members and conference volunteers and serve to inform the next conference committee on ways to improve MAFA 2023.

 What if I want to report a problem after the conference?

-Post-conference problem reporting can be done on the feedback form, or can be directed to the Conference Chair at firstname.lastname@example.org.
+Post-conference, the best way to report a problem is to email it to the Conference Chair at firstname.lastname@example.org.
 We are always looking for constructive feedback, so please do give us your suggestions for improvement.

 Please understand, however, that if you only report a problem after the conference is over, you have not given us a chance to resolve it in a timely manner.
 We can’t fix what we don’t know is broken.